How to Drive Impactful Change with Root Cause Analysis

 Root Cause Analysis Example

 For example, a company was replacing a bearing per week.
 These bearing failures cost an estimated $12,000 per hour in lost production and up to $20,000 in repairs.
-Root cause analysis determined it was a lubrication issue.
+Root because analysis determined it was a lubrication issue.
 Taking it a step further, it was discovered that the lubrication routes were not being completed at the right frequencies, and technicians often partly completed routes while others were completely missed.

 Now they could stop there and merely say that it was due to human error, and modify the individuals assigned to the lube routes and close the case.
 However, this approach only addresses thesuperficial cause of the bearing failures.

-By investigating further into their systems they identified that the lubrication team simply didn’t have the proper systems to assign and track route compliance.
-Once the precise cause was identified they quickly addressed it by looking for a solution that provided their team with a framework to follow.
+By investigating further into their systems, they identified that the lubrication team simply didn’t have the proper systems to assign and track route compliance.
+Once the precise cause was identified, they quickly addressed it by looking for a solution that provided their team with a framework to follow.

 The solution: Implementation of Redlist’s mobile lubrication charting app.
 Since the company set up its lubrication plan in Redlist, they have achieved 100% route compliance and increased production.
 If they had stopped at the shallow cause of human error, the bearing failures would likely still be inflating costs and choking production.